 Your eyes aren’t deceiving you: You really are seeing urgent care centers popping up everywhere.
-In fact, they are one of the fastest-growing segments in the American healthcare system.
+They are growing at a 7% per year rate, according to the Urgent Care Association.

-According to the Urgent Care Association of America, around three million patients visit an urgent care center each week.
-With close to 10,000 urgent care centers open across the country, chances are there’s at least one near where you live.
+With close to 11,000 urgent care centers open across the country, chances are there’s at least one near where you live.
 And that probably makes you wonder: When would you need to go to one?

 An urgent care center is designed to handle health problems that need immediate attention but aren’t life-threatening or emergencies, like stitches, sprains and x-rays.
 They are staffed by medical doctors who are able to treat more serious issues.
 Urgent care centers are different from in-store retail clinics (like the ones you may find at Walgreens or CVS), which are usually staffed by physicians assistants or nurse practitioners and focus on providing convenient, routine care like flu shots or treatments for minor issues like an ear infection.

 When should I visit an urgent care center?